DanielitoBM/DanielitoBM/README.md

-- 👋 Hi, I’m @DanielitoBM
+- 👋 Hi, I’m Daniel
 - 👀 I’m interested in the new technologies
 - 🌱 I’m currently learning virtual machine and container management
 - 💞️ I am looking to colaborate with companies such as amazon or google
-- 📫 How to reach me ...
+- 📫 You can contact me by email:  daniel.09.boado@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...